souriya777/spotify-mobile-svelte/README.md

 - 🚀 EXTRA : tag liked songs
 - 🚀 EXTRA : shuffle from all playlist

+- perf(clean): clean all listeners
+- perf(clean): clean all observers
 - perf: manage `429` cases => when someone has a lot of playlists, or have a lots of songs in playlists
 - perf(realtime) : sync when ?
 - feat(service-worker): strategy `what`, `when`